UK government’s plan to tackle childhood obesity finally published – amid criticism

 Professor Sanders says: “It is good to encourage healthy eating but it is the quantity of food consumed rather than the quality that affects weight gain.
 The strategy does not explain how the intake of foods consumed on the school fringe or at home will be reduced.

-Is the marketing of junk food part of the problem?
+Is the marketing of junk food part of the problem with obesity?

 Professor Sanders adds: “Lacking are any controls on the marketing of obesogenic foods e.g. no controls on pick and mix sales of confectionery in shopping centres or the placement of high calorie snacks at checkouts and marketing of junk food in cinemas.”